ervandew/eclim/doc/content/vim/java/ant.rst

 .. _\:AntUserDoc:

-If you have other tasks that you wish to add to this plugin, you can do so by defining the global variable **g:AntUserDocs**.
+If you have other tasks that you wish to add to this plugin, you can do so by defining the global variable **g:EclimAntUserDocs**.
 The value of this variable is expected to be a map of element names to the url where the documentation for that element can be found.
 The url also supports a substitution variable,
 <element> which will be substituted with the lower case version of the element
 name.